 Can Product Quality Play A Role?

 The second problem with supplements is their limited regulation.
 The FDA is the regulating body for these and scheduled medicines but under different criteria, and also only after products are already being sold in stores 🏪.
-This means you don’t always know the quality of what you’re ingesting, and poor-quality supplements are unlikely to affect healthy skin.
+This means you don’t always know the quality of what you’re ingesting, and poor-quality supplements are unlikely to affect healthy skin, so it’s important to purchase supplements from companies that are backed by science.

 How Much Research Has Been Done?